-“What’s more fulfilling’s the opportunity God has given me to share in other people’s sufferings.
+“What’s more fulfilling is the opportunity God has given me to share in other people’s sufferings.
 The cancer scourge’s bigger than what people think.
 I’m just one of the lucky few.”

 Martha sighed.
 “Only God can help us.”

 “Whoa, that’s so sad,” said Katelyn.
-“I wonder why God allows such things to happen.”
+“Why does God allow such things to happen.”